Just Because It’s Common Doesn’t Make It Normal!

 I did sociology, psychology and philosophy at college and loved it.
 I never took it any further, but those classes have stuck with me all these years later (and that’s quite a few).

-One thing I remember from sociology was the topic of social norms and how those can vary from culture to culture or place to place.
+One thing I remember from sociology was the topic of social norms and how they can vary from culture to culture or place to place.

 So how does this relate to dogs?